withastro/astro/packages/integrations/tailwind/README.md

 ```

 #### applyBaseStyles

+Previously known as `config.applyBaseStyles` in `@astrojs/tailwind` v3.
+See the [v4 changelog](https://github.com/withastro/astro/blob/main/packages/integrations/tailwind/CHANGELOG.md#400) for updating your config.

 By default, the integration imports a basic `base.css` file on every page of your project.
 This basic CSS file includes the three main `@tailwind` directives: